MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/an-introduction-to-recommendations-and-popular-items.md

 ![Item Recommendations](../media/OTCSP_ItemRecommendations.png)

 The two recommended keyboards are the same product, and so are the two mouse devices.
-These are not good recommendations.
+These aren't good recommendations.
 To get recommendations that will ignore the product color, we have to change the mapping of the *UsageAnalyticsID* managed property.

 By default, *UsageAnalyticsID* is mapped to the crawled property *ows_ProductCatalogItemNumber*.
 If you used the Product Catalog site template when you created your authoring site collection (as explained in [Stage 1: Create site collections for cross-site publishing in SharePoint Server](stage-1-create-site-collections-for-cross-site-publishing.md)), this crawled property represents the site column *Item Number* in your *Products* list.